Imprint: Wharncliffe Books

 While Dickens' embittered spinster Miss Havisham stopped all her clocks on her wedding day and 'never since looked upon the light of day', the reality was much brighter for thousands of jilted women.
 The real Miss Havisham's didn't mope in faded wedding finery – they hired lawyers and struck the first 'no-win, no fee' deals to sue for breach of promise.

 From the 1790s right up to the 1960s, jilted women (and sometimes rejected suitors) employed a range of tactics to bring false lovers to book.
 Denise Bates uncovers over 1,000 forgotten cases of women who found very different endings to their fictional counterparts:

 Mary Ann Smith forged evidence of a courtship to entrap an Earl.
 Catherine Kempsall shot the man who denied their engagement, Gladys Knowles was awarded a record £10,000 in damages by a jury in 1890, Daisy Mons discreetly negotiated a £50,000 settlement from a Lord

 Based on original research, this social history of breach of promise shows that when men behaved badly hell had no fury like a woman scorned!

-As featured on Woman's Hour, Daily Express, Sheffield Star, Discover Your History, Eastern Daily Press, Portsmouth News, Norwich Evening News and Hull Daily Mail
+As featured on Woman's Hour, Daily Express, Irish Mail on Sunday, Sheffield Star, Discover Your History, Eastern Daily Press, Portsmouth News, Norwich Evening News and Hull Daily Mail

 Family Tree Magazine